huabrandon0/anime-rhythm-game/README.md

 # *Your Name*: A Rhythm Game
 ## Introduction

-This is a project I made for a computer graphics class I took in college.
-This project is a rhythm game, and it follows a classic four-lane design (e.g. Dance Dance Revolution) where the player must hit notes as they travel down the screen.
+*Your Name*: A Rhythm Game is a project I made for computer graphics class.
+The game follows a classic four-lane design (e.g. Dance Dance Revolution) where the player must hit notes as they travel down the screen.
 The music and art is appropriated from the animated movie *Your Name* (2016).

 This is the [video submission I used for class](https://youtu.be/rv-ArUMxR9Q).